Hafthor/loaf/README.md

 # On Syntax
 Of primary importance is readability.
 Part of that is avoidance of non-value added noise.
 This includes the requirement of named types.
 The syntax tries to be obvious.
 The language should be powerful, but not at the expense of encouraging opaque 'design patterns' like dependency injection.
 Design patterns are often evidence of language weakness. loaf is designed to support the goal of the patterns without the developer having to do it.

+If possible, loaf will avoid having any keywords.
+If possible, loaf will allow variables with spaces, although this is a stretch goal.